airium/CountGeekbench/README.md

 ```

 The script takes ~2 minutes to complete due to Geekbench limit.\
-The result should be slightly higher than that on Geekbench broswer.
+The result should be slightly higher than that on Geekbench browser.
 It also provides the marks for sub parts.

 ---